EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “No, this is the only one he left with me.”

 I looked at him.
 He was neatly dressed in a suit standing with a straight posture.
 It was hard to read his face as he stared at the painting, neither smiling nor frowning.
-His TKsamecolorasgales eyes were calm like the mountains I saw on the way here.
+His dark eyes were calm like the mountains I saw on the way here.
 The combined features really made one feel intimidated in his presence.

-The timing to give my introduction or greet him had already passed.
-A peculiar atmosphere surrounded us as I held my silence, he must already know who I am.
+I looked at him.
+He was neatly dressed in a suit standing with a straight posture.
+It was hard to read his face as he stared at the painting, neither smiling nor frowning.
+His eyes were a little sunken, making him look a bit tired.
+Oh, I forgot to greet him.
+The peculiar atmosphere surrounding us made me hold my silence, the timing was long gone.
+Well, no matter.
+He can’t expect me to know perfect etiquette.

+The painting looked similar to something that was at the back of my mind.
+It’s raw face, I had seen it somewhere.

-I thought no more of it and continued admiring the painting.
-The way the figure looked evoked an emotion from me.
-I finally figured out why the temple had the paintings of the demons hung up.
-It was a painting of yourself.
+The painting looked similar to the paintings the temple liked to hang up.
+I had always wondered why they did that, hanging up paintings of demons.
+An answer had reared itself in my mind.
+It was a mirror, a painting of yourself.

 “Why do you think I had this painting hung up in the main hallway?”

-“As a reminder, Your Grace”.
+“As a reminder, Your Grace”

 He paused.

-“I haven’t heard that answer before.”
+“Interesting.
+I haven’t heard that answer before.”

-He pulled something out of his pocket and gave it to me.
-It was my reward for entertaining him.
-Unwrapping the paper revealed a piece of candy.
-He left before I could say anything.
-It tasted like lemon, bittersweet.

-\*\*\*
-The servants began taking our plates away, serving us after dinner tea.
-I’ve never had so much sugar in one day before.
-After the main dish, venison, was served, the desserts began rolling out.
-It was my favorite part of this meal.
-My stomach was filled to the brim.
-Mom looked happily at me seeing me wipe each and every plate given to me, she herself had only eaten about half of each, even the desserts.

-“Where are my brother and sister?”

-“They are out managing their own territories.”

-“I already sent out a letter telling them to come.”
-I sipped the hot tea.

-“Were going to visit your mother tomorrow, so go buy yourselves some proper clothing.”

-My grandmother wasn’t staying at the family Estate but at one of the church-TKsomethingwithrecuperating.
-It was one of the most advanced facilities in the empire employing only the best priests and healing mages.
-The only problem being that she felt lonely as the priests needed to precisely control all variables.
-There was no point in doing so anymore.
+“Make time for tomorrow, your clothes look too shabby.”

+I stood in front of a mirror double my size.
+Did it really have to be that big?
+It made me look much shorter than I really was.
+I saw my mom stand behind me, she was a head taller.
+I better make sure to eat more nutritious things.

-A seamstress took my dimensions as I spun around and lifted my arms up and down.
-She flitted happily around and discussed my dresses with her assistant.
+A seamstress flitted around me, taking my dimensions as she made me spin around while lifting my arms up and down.
+She looked happy discussing what dresses fit me with her assistant.

 “Golden hair and azure eyes, I think this design fits the best.”
 She held a design for a dress in her hand.
 TKdressDescription the skirt bloomed outwards stopping a bit below the knees.
 It was intended for young ladies like me.
 It looked pretty.